sfbrigade/codeforsanfrancisco.org/_posts/2018-04-27-in-loving-memory-of-sanat.md

 **Jude Calvillo**

 Sanat was my first friend since moving to San Francisco and we co-founded the Data Science Working Group at Code for SF when no such group existed in the Code for America network.
 At the time, there was a blue ocean of opportunities to do good via data science, and he knew it.
 No matter the challenge, be it technical or human, he was happy to face it alongside his teammates.
-Because that&#39;s who Sanat was.
+Because that's who Sanat was.

 Not only was he super passionate about our voyage, to use technology to improve the lives of his fellow citizens.
 He was also plain driven, with a smile on his face and embrace at the ready.
-Here&#39;s to a capable captain and caring friend.
+Here's to a capable captain and caring friend.
 May your smile and spirit continue to radiate upon our community and upon this ocean of good we can do.
-We&#39;ll miss you buddy.
+We'll miss you buddy.

 **Catherine Zhang**

 I first met Sanat 3 years ago, when he and Jude started the Data Science Working Group at Code for San Francisco.
 I remember thinking how lucky I was to have met teammates like Sanat who had such incredible passion for tackling hard problems and seeking to empathize with those who are underserved.
 For me and Sanat, Code for San Francisco was only chapter one and not the full story.
 Last year Sanat founded a new startup, and I was his co-founder.
 We shared a mission to support rising leaders of the 21st century get elected into office.
 It was during this time that we worked together daily.
 Every week we would pick a new location, a different cafe, a new neighborhood, and when it got late we would grab pizza at the corner shop and remind each other why we had to do this.
-It was during this time I saw Sanat&#39;s unwavering determination, his patience, and his integrity.
+It was during this time I saw Sanat's unwavering determination, his patience, and his integrity.
 In times of uncertainty, he made me stronger and we would push forward together.
 Sanat, thank you for always fighting for others.
 Your legacy will live on.

+**Jesse Szwedko**

+In an environment where everyone is present because they want to create positive change, Sanat still managed to bring rare levels of energy and enthusiasm to the brigade.
+The Data Science Working Group, which he co-founded, has had incredible successes due in no small part to Sanat's leadership, vision, and stewardship.
+While we all emphasized the need to build partnerships with government, Sanat put this into pratice in a way that has had a lasting impact.

+Sanat, you are missed.

-If you are a member of Code for San Francisco and would like to add your statement, please reach out to [hello@codeforsanfrancisco.org](mailto:hello@codeforsanfrancisco.org)
+_If you are a member of Code for San Francisco and would like to add your statement, please reach out to [hello@codeforsanfrancisco.org](mailto:hello@codeforsanfrancisco.org)_